Spanish Immersion for Teens Student Travel: Teens Love our High School Spanish Immersion Program in Costa Rica!

-Our trip components guarantee Spanish growth more that any other program available!
+We guarantee Spanish growth more that any other program available!

 Our cutting edge pre-departure course prepares the participant for maximum success on immersion!

-Our trip leaders have decades of experience and focus completely on the participants safety, Spanish development and cultural experience!
+Common Ground trip leaders have decades of experience and focus completely on the participants safety, Spanish development and cultural experience!

 High school students gain confidence in speaking Spanish, acquire independence, and an awareness of the global possibilities for Spanish in their futures.